cloudant-labs/cloudant-introduction-course/Part 05 - Authentication.md

 There are three official Cloudant libraries: Java, Node.js & Python.

 All three handle authentication automatically.
-You don't need to worry about how it exchanges the API key for a session token or IAM authentication works - it's handled for you.
+You don't need to worry about how it exchanges the API key for a session token or how IAM authentication works - it is handled for you.

 When we look at the API from the command-line, we'll be using Basic Auth as a convenience, but it's recommended you use IAM authentication if possible as it allows better integration with the IBM Cloud platform and finer-grained permissions.

 ![](slides/Slide35.png)

 ---

 Time for our next practical exercise.

 Log into the IBM Cloud and locate the IBM Cloudant Lite service we created last time.
-In the "Service Credentials" tab, click "New Credential" button to generate a set of "IAM+Legacy" credentials.
+In the "Service Credentials" tab, click the "New Credential" button to generate a set of "IAM+Legacy" credentials.
 Make a note of the JSON it returns - we'll need that for the next exercise.

 Then visit the URL specified in the credentials JSON - what do you see?